scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 Such approaches result in additional work to be carried out at routers, facing scalability challenges.
 In addition, when comparing to proposed semantic routing approaches (_TODO: reference_), with SCION,  hosts gain better visibility into network paths.

-### SCION and previous attempts with path-aware routing

-**CdK: I would remove this chapter entirely.
-It distracts more than that it adds something to the  course of argumentation you have set up in the rest of the draft (namely why SCION does not simple re-use/extend existing protocols)**

-_TODO: we maybe remove this part and use ot for a later motivation draft RFC9049 {{RFC9049}} illustrates obstacles and lessons learned in previous attempts.
-SCION differs from previous attempts to deploy path-aware networking.
-We therefore discuss how SCION relates to some of these lessons, and how it differs from previous attempts._

-- *Justifying deployment*: As early adopters show, SCION can be deployed in existing networks and provide benefits for ISPs without high impact changes.
-In addition, it provides properties that are not achievable with existing protocols and are needed on a future Internet.
-The reader should keep in mind that justifying why such properties are needed is outside of the scope of this document, and might be a topic for a dedicated gap analysis._

-- *Benefits for early adopters and partial deployments* --> Early adopters (like in the SSFN) can benefit from SICON properties, especially in industries with higher availability requirements.
-With SIG and compatibility mechanisms, endpoints upgrades are not needed. even non-native SCION end hosts can benefit from its properties.
-SCION needs to be deployed continuously between ASes in the SCION part.
-However, SICON only requires inter-domain hops along the path to be upgraded.
-This makes it a bit easier to deploy.

-- *Relationship to end-to-end protocols*: In SCION it is end-hosts who select inter-domain paths, as routers simply verify path autorization and forward packets.
-SCION path selection is therefore performed at endpoints, and end-hosts can leverage existing end-to-end protocol mechanisms to switch paths, rather than compete with them.

-- *Paying for path-awareness* Experiences with early adopter ISPs in Europe show that ISPs are able to sell SCION as premium business connectivity.
-As an example, ISPs Swisscom, Sunrise and Switch all provide a SCION business offering.

-- *Keeping per-connection state & keeping traffic in the fast-path*: SCION is doing it

-We briefly discuss implications of {{RFC5218}} (What Makes for a Successful Protocol?) in {{I-D.dekater-scion-overview}}.
-Overall, because of the reasons discussed above, we believe SCION avoid many of the other protocol's pitfalls, and can therefore be deployed and standardised.

 # Dependency analysis